headmelted/archie/README.md

 | ppc64el       | POWER    | 64               | Cross         | Yes           | Yes           | Yes
 | s390x         | IBM Z    | 64               | Cross         | Yes           | Yes           | Yes

-_Note that the amd64 target does not involve cross-compilation, and simply maps the $CC and $CXX variables to GCC 4.9.
+_Note that the amd64 target does not involve cross-compilation, and simply maps the $CC and $CXX variables to directly to the x86_64 GCC compilers.
 The target is included so that the same pattern can be followed for all architectures within Cobbler itself.
-It's expected therefore that most projects using Cobbler will treat their build process agnostically of the underlying processor architecture of their target._
+It's expected therefore that most projects using Cobbler will treat their build process agnostically of the underlying architecture of their target._